inventrdotio/AdventureKit2/Getting_Started/Arduino_Mega_2560_R3/120-TemperatureHumiditySensor/README.md

-# Temperature and Humidity Sendor (KY-015 / DHT-11)
+# Temperature and Humidity Sensor (KY-015 / DHT-11)

 The KY-015 Temperature and Humidity Sensor module provides a digital serial interface to measure environment humidity and temperature.
 Compatible with various microcontrollers like Arduino,